KasVital/Addons-for-Vanilla-1.12.1-CFM/RecipeRadar/README.txt

    ... \World of Warcraft\Interface\AddOns

 directory.
-A new directory called 'RecipeRadar' should appear.
+A new directory called 'RecipeRadar' should appear, along with several files and subdirectories.
 That should be all you need to do to use Recipe Radar.

 When you get in game, you may want to map a key to toggle Recipe Radar.
 You should be able to find the option to do this in your Key Bindings menu, all the way at the bottom.
+Otherwise, you can hit the new icon on your minimap to open Recipe Radar or use the slash command, '/rrdr'.

 Bugs